2152-TSA/geospatial-web-application/README.md

 Here are the web applications we have made for ease of viewing and comparing:
 1. https://2152-tsa.github.io/geospatial-figure-website/
-2. Kaggle Interactive Graphs (depending on cookie settings, some may or may not work, all graphs from kaggle are in our "Analysis Maps" section of the portfolio and can also be found on our visual infographic
+2. Kaggle Interactive Graphs + Data (depending on cookie settings, some may or may not work, all graphs from kaggle are in our "Analysis Maps" section of the portfolio and can also be found on our visual infographic https://www.kaggle.com/code/swaritchoudhari/tsa-1160-geospatial-tech

 Thank you for your time judges!
 - Team **1160-1**